arunpn/mortar-pagerank/README.md

 Next, edit the controlscript `my-pagerank.py` to use your data.
 Each parameter that needs to be set is listed and explained in the template.

-If your data is small (< 250 MB ot so), you can follow the instructions in the file to configure it to run in Mortar's "local mode".
+If your data is small (< 250 MB or so), you can follow the instructions in the file to configure it to run in Mortar's "local mode".
 Local mode installs Pig and Jython so you can run your script on your local machine.
-This allows you to avoid the overhead of Hadoop scheduling jobs on a cluster.
+This allows you to run your Mortar project for free and avoids the overhead time of Hadoop scheduling jobs on a cluster.

 ## Run your controlscript

 Once you have your controlscript configured, you can have a cluster calculate Pageranks for your data using the command:

-    mortar run my-pagerank --cluster-size N
+    mortar run my-pagerank --clustersize N

 where N is an appropriate number for the size of your data (try 3 for each GB of data you have).